-A few years ago, an important new, web-wide technology standard called Really Simple Syndication (RSS) was introduced that helps by bringing content to you.
-An RSS Feed enables you to subscribe to content from a site.
-When you subscribe, the browser (or a specialized RSS Reader) polls the target site periodically to see if new content has been posted.
-If is has, then that content is brought to your browser or RSS reader.
+A few years ago, an important, new technology standard called Really Simple Syndication (RSS) was introduced that delivers web content directly to you.
+With an RSS Feed you can subscribe to content from a site.
 Most new sites and blogs have RSS Feeds that send you story headlines or blog subjects.
-IE7 includes an RSS platform that allows you to subscribe to and read Feeds.
+When you subscribe, IE8 (or a specialized RSS Reader) polls the target site periodically to see if new content has been posted.
+If it has, then that content is delivered to you. .

 IE8 builds on the IE7 RSS platform with a new feature called WebSlices.
-WebSlices are a way for you to get relevant information more easily.
-You can monitor the status of the sites that you check frequently and to see, right on the Favorites Bar, whether things have changed.
-And you can preview the new information in place before deciding whether a visit to the site is warranted.
+WebSlices are an easy way for you to get relevant information.
+You can these if the sites you check frequentlyhave changed, right on the Favorites Bar.
+And previewing the new information will help you decide whether to visit the site.

 WebSlices bring content to you in context

 In IE8, WebSlices use the same underlying technology as RSS.
-You subscribe to a WebSlice and then browser polls the site periodically to see if anything is new.
-The difference is that a WebSlice enables a site to mark up a piece (or slice) of a page for subscription, and the slice can include visual elements from the page.
+But the difference is that a WebSlice lets a site mark up a slice (or piece) of a page for subscription, and the slice can include visual elements from the page.

 For example, eBay has created a Web Slice to monitor auctions.
-If you’re interested in following an auction, you can subscribe to a WebSlice and get periodic updates on the auction status.

-In IE8, the new Favorites Bar can host static links (like the Links Bar in IE7), as well as RSS Feeds and Web Slices.
-So the Favorites Bar is an active dashboard that helps you monitor sites that you’d like to follow.
-Previously, you’d have had to check manually.

-When new information is available from a WebSlice or RSS Feed, the title (on the Favorites Bar) becomes bold.
-The title may also change at this time.
-For example, a WebSlice to monitor the temperature in Barcelona might include

-the temperature in the title, and that text would be updated in place.
-But a WebSlice is more than just a title.
-If you click on a WebSlice in the Favorites Bar, you will see a preview image.
-This is (literally) the section of the web page that was marked up to define the WebSlice.
-For an auction, this preview could contain a picture of the item and the latest price.
-For the weather, it could contain a picture of a storm cloud along with the latest conditions.
-If you click on the preview, you go directly to the site to see more details.
+If you’re interested in following an auction, you can subscribe to the eBay WebSlice and get periodic updates on the auction status and see a portion of the auction webpage.
+For a WebSlice from a weather provider in Barcelona, it might include the latest conditions and an image from a weather camera.
+If you click the preview, you go directly to the site to see more details.

-Sites can create WebSlices with the addition of a few lines of mark-up to their existing page.
+Sites can create WebSlices with the addition of just a few lines of markup code to their existing pages.
 As with RSS, IE8 will indicate the availability of WebSlices on a page and allow you to subscribe to them and add them to the Favorites Bar with just a couple of clicks.
 If you no longer want to monitor a site, it’s easy to delete WebSlices.

 Activities allow you to take content that you encounter and go out to web services to take action on that information.
 WebSlices allow you to monitor important sites by actively bringing status updates to you.
 In each case, IE8 has integrated with web services in way that allows you to reach beyond the page and more effectively use the power of the web.

-IE for Everyone
+IE8 for Everyone